salus-rai/Salus/responsible-ai-mfe/README.md

 # RAI  MicroFrontend(MFE)

-## Development
+## Prerequisite

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. Install Node.js
-    Ensure that Node.js version is higher than v18 (preferably the latest stable version).
+    Ensure that Node.js version is higher than v18 (preferably the latest stable version. v22.5.1 when developed)
 2. Install Angular CLI
     Install Angular CLI v15.2.9 to align with the application's version:
             ```